keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 ## Execution Strategy

-In a nutshell, we want to start up a pod, running a busybox image for a specific duration and logging a user specific message, and then setting our Operator's status.
+In a nutshell, we want our operator to start up a pod, running a busybox image for a specific duration and logging a user specific message, and then setting our Operator's status.

 We'll want our Operator to provision our busybox pod with the necessary attribute specifications, eventually.